 - Oranges

 Besides being lower in sugar, these fruits offer many health benefits.
-For example, berries are rich in antioxidants, and avocados are full of healthy fats.
-Adding these fruits to your meals can support your digestion and still give you a great mix of flavors, without the discomfort.
+For example, berries are rich in antioxidants, and avocados have healthy fats.
+Adding these fruits to your meals can support your digestion and give you a great mix of flavors without discomfort.

 Serving Size Recommendations and How to Incorporate Low-Fructose Fruits Into Your Diet

-Here are some easy ways to add low-fructose fruits to your diet:
+Here are some simple ways to add low-fructose fruits to your diet:

-- Mash avocados onto whole-grain bread or add them to salads.
+- Mash avocados on whole-grain bread or add them to salads.

-- Add kiwis and papayas to fruit salads for a tropical flavor.
+- Add kiwis and papayas to fruit salads for a tropical taste.

-- Squeeze limes and lemons into water for a refreshing drink or use them as a garnish.
+- Squeeze limes and lemons into water for a refreshing drink or use as a garnish.

 - Eat oranges whole or slice them into salads.

-These fruits are versatile and easy to mix into your meals to boost flavor and nutrition while avoiding high-fructose discomfort.
+These fruits are easy to include in your meals to boost flavor and nutrition while avoiding high-fructose discomfort.

 Foods Low in Fructose Other Than Fruit: What Else Might You Eat?

-A balanced diet would benefit from many other foods that are naturally low in fructose; fruit is not the only source of nutrients.
+A balanced diet includes many other foods that are naturally low in fructose; fruit is not the only source of nutrients.

-Vegetables are great alternatives.
-Leafy greens include spinach, kale, and lettuce, as well as carrots, cucumbers, and bell peppers.
+Vegetables are excellent alternatives.
+Leafy greens like spinach, kale, and lettuce, along with carrots, cucumbers, and bell peppers, are good choices.

-Foods low in fructose and yet rich in vital fiber and nutrients include quinoa, brown rice, and oats.
+Foods low in fructose but high in important fiber and nutrients include quinoa, brown rice, and oats.

-For people sensitive to fructose, almond milk and lactose-free dairy products are suitable substitutes for standard dairy.
+For people sensitive to fructose, almond milk and lactose-free dairy products work well as substitutes for regular dairy.

-Snacks can include rice cakes with almond butter, carrot sticks with hummus, or a handful of mixed nuts.
-These low-fructose foods will help you keep your fructose intake under control while still maintaining a balanced, nutritious diet.
+Snacks can be rice cakes with almond butter, carrot sticks with hummus, or a handful of mixed nuts.
+These low-fructose foods will help you control your fructose intake while keeping a balanced, healthy diet.

 Foods Without High Fructose Corn Syrup: Important Considerations

-Many processed meals include the often-used sweetener high fructose corn syrup (HFCS).
-Everything from packaged snacks and condiments to soft beverages uses it.
-Overconsumption of HFCS can cause various health issues, including weight gain, diabetes, and liver damage.
-Even if it makes food taste sweeter and more tempting, reducing your intake of HFCS can help lower these risks.
+Many processed foods contain the common sweetener high fructose corn syrup (HFCS).
+It is found in packaged snacks, condiments, and soft drinks.
+Eating too much HFCS can lead to health problems like weight gain, diabetes, and liver damage.
+Even though it makes food taste sweeter and more appealing, cutting down on HFCS can help reduce these health risks.

 Typical Products Using HFCS: